betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 But developers can still build smaller domain models from curated documentation, tutorials, examples, and API descriptions.

 They can also bring documentation into the loop at runtime.
-Retrieval can supply relevant passages and examples when a user asks a question, while tool interfaces such as MCP can expose structured software knowledge more directly.<sup>[3],[4],[5]</sup>
+Retrieval can supply relevant passages and examples when a user asks a question, while tool interfaces such as the model context protocol (MCP) can expose structured software knowledge more directly.<sup>[3],[4],[5]</sup>
 In code generation, those pieces often work together: a model produces the response, retrieval supplies context, and tools expose structure.<sup>[6]</sup>
 For VTK, that only works well when the documentation makes roles, relationships, inputs, outputs, and common usage patterns explicit.